-Spending a day in Hobart reminds me of that, not so much in the city centre, but there are areas which feel a bit older.
-The obvious ones to point out for me are the older style two-pump petrol stations that I mentioned seeing a ton of in Queenstown.
+Spending a day in Hobart reminds me of that.
+Not so much in the city centre, but there are areas which feel a bit older.
+The obvious ones to point out for me are the older style two-pump petrol stations that I saw a ton of in Queenstown.

 Almost directly outside the hotel, and a quick 180 degree turn, and you get a view like this.

-I can’t advise on what would be the best things to do to fill up your time here, but I can definitely recommend taking the time to look around.
-The locals are really friendly, and you’ll never be too far from a watering hole.
+I can’t advise on what would be the best things to do to fill up your time here, but I can recommend taking the time to look around.
+The locals are friendly, and you’ll never be too far from a watering hole.
 If you’re looking at places to go that I haven’t mentioned, Tripadvisor has a few excellent suggestions.